-‘Elder Scrolls 6’ Release Date, Rumors: Production May Have Silently Started
+‘Elder Scrolls 6’ Release Date, Rumors: Production May Have Already Begun

-Over five years have passed since Skyrim was released and there’s still no news of Elder Scrolls 6’s release date.
+Over five years have passed since Skyrim was released, and there’s still no news of Elder Scrolls 6’s release date.
 No information can be obtained from Bethesda, so fans don’t have anything to pin their hopes on.
-So when can we expect the long-awaited sequel to launch?
+So, when can we expect the long-awaited sequel to launch?
 Here’s what we know so far.

 Elder Scrolls 6 May Have Already Entered Production

-Rumor has it that the Elder Scrolls 6 is already in Bethesda’s current plans right now.
-Although the company is keeping quiet about its games, in development or not, many believe that it is preparing to work on the new installment to the highly acclaimed series, if it hasn’t already.
+Rumor has it that the Elder Scrolls 6 is already in Bethesda’s current plans.
+Although the company is keeping quiet about its games, many believe that it is preparing to work on the new installment to the highly acclaimed series, if it hasn’t already begun.

 GamingBolt previously spotted a job opening in the publisher’s Montreal division that sparked rumors of the sequel entering development.
-The job description calls for an “excellent 3D animator to create and implement gameplay animations” – in other words, something that Elder Scrolls 6 would need.
+The job description calls for an “excellent 3D animator to create and implement gameplay animations;” in other words, something that Elder Scrolls 6 would need.

 It’s easy to assume that Bethesda needs more employees because it is currently working on a brand new title.
-However, it’s not that easy to connect it to Elder Scrolls 6.
-The company previously revealed that it would be working on two other big titles, and the opening could easily be for those games.
+However, it’s not that simple to connect it to Elder Scrolls 6.
+The company previously revealed that it would be working on two other big titles, and the opening could be for those games.

 News Of Elder Scrolls 6 May Not Arrive Until 2019

 In an August 2016 interview with GameStar(via Express), Bethesda’s Pete Hines divulged that fans should not expect Elder Scrolls 6 to appear at Gamescom 2017 or 2018.
 Rather, fans should expect more information about the two big games (not DLCs, he clarified to IGN, but full games), in those years.
-You can watch the full interview below:
+You can watch the full interview below.

 It’s certainly looking like Bethesda has its hands full right now with things not concerning the Elder Scrolls 6, which is not a good news for fans of the series.
 Even so, there’s hope that the company is developing the new installment in conjunction with the new titles Hines mentioned.

-If some news arrive in 2019, the development may have gone far enough for Bethesda to showcase some gameplay and to announce a target release date.
-But this is merely speculation as it is also possible that the publisher will be so busy to tend to Elder Scrolls 6 in the next couple of years.
+If some news arrives in 2019, the development may have gone far enough for Bethesda to showcase some gameplay and to announce a target release date.
+But this is merely speculation as it is also possible that the publisher will be too busy to tend to Elder Scrolls 6 in the next couple of years.

 Will We Ever Get A Sequel, Though?

 In this regard, fans should not worry because Hines has already said himself that a follow up to Skyrim is still in the pipelines.
-They will definitely get to it… eventually.
+They will definitely get to it eventually.

 @PCGamesN thx. fyi, the elder scrolls vi isn’t in development. we simply said we would make it eventually. don’t want people to be misled